 Being severely overweight places us at risk for heart disease, hypertension, diabetes, arthritis, sleep apnea, cancer, and depression.
 It can also rob us of much of the joy in life that we all deserve.
-If attempts at serious weight reduction have failed, you may be a candidate for bariatric surgery, and Community Hospital's bariatric surgery experts are here to help.
+If attempts at serious weight reduction have failed, you may be a candidate for bariatric surgery, and Community Hospital's Bariatric Surgery Center is here to help.

-We take great pride in a program that is able to offer not only state-of-the-art surgery, but comprehensive nutritional counseling and psychological support as well.
+Community Hospital of the Monterey Peninsula was one of the earliest in the country to be designated a Bariatric Surgical Center of Excellence by the American Society of Metabolic and Bariatric Surgery and we take great pride in a program that is able to offer not only state-of-the-art, safe surgery, but comprehensive nutritional counseling and psychological support as well.

 The program is directed by Mark Vierra, MD, who has performed bariatric surgery since 1991, when he established the bariatric surgery program at Stanford University Medical Center.
-In 2001, he moved his practice to Monterey, where he was able to establish the program he had always wanted.
+In 2001, he moved his practice to Monterey, and now has performed more than 2,600 bariatric procedures.

 Bariatric surgery at Community Hospital begins with a free informational meeting held monthly for anyone interested in bariatric surgery.
 Prospective patients then:

 - Undergo medical testing to assess overall health and fitness for surgery

 Prospective patients are also encouraged to attend a support group meeting before surgery to hear firsthand from people who have undergone bariatric surgery.